Glossary- Common property-related terms

 Flying Freehold describes a part of a Freehold property which overhangs or is under part of another property.
-This typical includes balconies in older terraced houses which may overhang rooms in adjacent houses or common parts of the building.
+This typically includes balconies in older terraced houses which may overhang rooms in adjacent houses or common parts of the building.

 Freeholder (also known as Lessor)